Updated: Oct 6, 2020

 Again there are different ways to dismount your bike, each with different speeds and effectiveness.
 Make sure you practice whichever method you chose well before your race so you know you can execute it seamlessly under race conditions, without having to think about it - that's where mistakes happen!

 Once you are back to your bike rack position, you will safely put it back onto the rack, take your helmet on and go out for your run.
-For there its plain-sailing the whole way back to the finish line and your well earnt medal!
+For there its plain-sailing the whole way back to the finish line and your well earned medal!

 4. Other skills to nail before race day to help your transition